-The Future of Military Rotorcraft Conference will examine how new military rotorcraft are being designed beyond traditional lines to increase their performance particularly in range, speed and altitude.
-The conference will also look at the integration of mission systems for deployment in a rapidly changing defence environment.
+The Future of Military Rotorcraft Conference examined how new military rotorcraft are being designed beyond traditional lines to increase their performance particularly in range, speed and altitude.
+The conference also looked at the integration of mission systems for deployment in a rapidly changing defence environment.
 While the United States Department of Defense (DoD) should have its first flying platform technology demonstrations of industry’s proposed new Joint Multi-Role (JMR) aircraft in Q4 2017, any new type that is identified for Future Vertical Lift (Capability Set 3) will not reach front line service until the 2030s.

 The conflict in Syria and Iraq has seen a near return to linear, if not scattered, warfare rather than the asymmetric campaigns fought in Afghanistan.
 The growth of tension between nation states over geographical boundaries and maritime areas, notably in eastern European countries such as the Ukraine and the Baltics, as well as in the South and East China Seas, are increasing the number of challenges facing military rotorcraft operators.